 Here are my top picks for where to eat good food in Buenos Aires:

-- La Cabrera – for meat lovers.
-Needs reservation at least 1 week before
+- La Cabrera – for meat lovers (needs reservation in advance)

-- Aramburu – one of the best south american restaurants
+- Aramburu – one of the best south american restaurants, worth going

 - Chori – for the best choripan